When leaf miners attack your plants, they cause a dramatically dreadful appearance. Even worse, they can cause very serious damage.

 When you see their damage, swift action is imperative because once they have infested one crop, they will hang on infest crop after crop until they are reined in.

 When these larva begin boring their way through the leaves of your plants, they will leave yellow, curvy lines in their wake.
-They may also leave unsightly blotches and spots on your plants’ leaves.
+The insects may also leave unsightly blotches and spots on your plants’ leaves.

 How Can Leaf Miners Be Controlled?

-For a quick fix when leaf miners make their initial appearance you can give your plants a good spraying with a general pesticide.
+For a quick leafminer control fix, before they make their initial appearance, you can give your plants a good spraying with neem a general pesticide.
 You have to time this perfectly so that the pesticide kills the larva and the adult flies.
 If you spray too early, your poison will not injure either the eggs or the adult flies.
 Remember that the leaf miner larva are your target.

 To get rid of them with pesticide, you’ll need to do a little testing.
 Early in the spring, locate some leaves in your garden that are infested with leaf miners.
 Place these into a sealed plastic bag and check the bag every day.